-- A campus staff liaison shall be appointed to assist the search committee and to coordinate the clerical work of the committee.
-This person shall be held to the same confidentiality agreements as the search committee. - A budget for the search should be determined in conjunction with the chief financial officer of the campus, and arrangements made for a search office and support staff.
-The campus is responsible for the full cost of the presidential search and the budget should be sufficient to cover the cost of hiring a professional search firm; advertising the position; travel of candidates to all interviews, including those with the Chancellor and the Board of Trustees; as well as the usual telephone, postage, duplicating, and other administrative expenses associated with a search.
-I
+A campus staff liaison shall be appointed to assist the search committee and to coordinate the clerical work of the committee.
+A budget for the search should be determined in conjunction with the chief financial officer of the campus and arrangements made for a search office and support staff.
+The budget should be sufficient to cover the cost of hiring a professional search consultant, advertising the position, travel of candidates to interviews as well as the usual telephone, postage and duplicating expenses associated with a search.